 The bill will create two full-time positions in state government, for a biologist and an environmental technician.
 With wages and aerial photography among its primary expenses, the bill will cost $285,014 in its first year, fiscal year 2022-23.

 While the DEP did not take a position on the bill, Kavanah called the value of eelgrass and salt marsh habitat to the economy and environment “undeniable.”

 In addition to conservation and restoration, McCreight expects the state to reference the maps when it reviews applications for aquaculture leases and responds to oil spills.
 The DEP will also post the maps online for public use.

-A grant from the Broad Reach Foundation supports the Harpswell Anchor’s reporting on climate change.
+A grant from the Broad Reach Fund supports the Harpswell Anchor’s reporting on climate change.